vjekoart/retrovizor/Readme.md

         * `buildLibrary|buildScripts|buildStyles` in `dev` mode
             * Recompile only affected file, create bundle if not `native`, and move affected file or the whole bundle to dist
         * Simplify component `index.js` file by removing the need to provide low level detail tech stuff
+* Testing
+    * Enable tests for views, and maybe templates?

 ## Configuration